kubernetes/community/contributors/design-proposals/statefulset-update.md

 deployment failure, but rolling forward is sometimes the only practical solution for stateful applications (e.g. A users has a minor configuration error but has already modified the storage format for the application).
-Users can use sequential `kubectl apply`'s to update the `.Status.TargetGeneration` of a StatefulSet.
-This will respect the `.Spec.GenerationPartition` with respect to the target state, and it therefor interacts well with canaries and staged roll outs.
+Users can use sequential `kubectl apply`'s to update the StatefulSet's current [target state](#target-state).
+The StatefulSet's `.Spec.GenerationPartition` will be respected, and it therefore interacts well with canaries and phased roll outs.
-Note that, while users can update the target template revision, they can not update the current template revision.
-The only way to advance the current template revision is to successfully complete an update.

 ## Tests
 - Updating a StatefulSet's containers will trigger updates to the StatefulSet's